Pteratato/Proserpina/PG_CH02.md

 Light came from the cellar, and the sound of voices far-off, and music.
 Exultation spread over Kat’s expression and she began the descent down the stairs.

-“What the hell is going on?”
+“What in the world is going on?”
 Fran whispered behind her cousin, following each footstep carefully.
 She didn’t quite share Kat’s need for adventure, but the curiosity of this escapade finally had her hooked, and even her good sense couldn’t force her to abandon the adventure now.
 “What if this is some kind of drug den?
 What kind of fan invites the Songstress of Octavia to a dingy place like this, anyway?”

 “Fran, hush.”

-The descent was long and steep, and the air chilled as they traveled further underground, but the muffled sounds of a large gathering of people was comforting.
+The descent was long and steep, and the air chilled as they traveled further underground, but the muffled sounds of a large gathering of people were comforting.

 The two ladies pushed open a door at the base of the stairs and Katarina gasped at the scene unfolding before her.

 The room was a massive, underground storage facility stacked with crates and packed with people, all crowded in this dimly-lit warehouse.
-Electric lights were placed periodically around the room and hung on the supporting pillars, but did little to illuminate the details of the crowd., The walls were padded as much as possible with heavy drapery and mismatched layers of cloth to help muffle the noise, and they were spray-painted in the same luminescent colors as signs above ground, prominently featuring the character of a huge green caterpillar chasing the moon.
+Electric lights were placed periodically around the room and hung on the supporting pillars, but did little to illuminate the details of the crowd.
+The walls were padded as much as possible with heavy drapery and mismatched layers of cloth to help muffle the noise, and they were spray-painted in the same luminescent colors as signs above ground, prominently featuring the character of a huge green caterpillar chasing the moon.

 The crowd was thick and rowdy, and more diverse than the ladies had ever seen in a single location.
-Humans mingled with beastmen of all types, not just the satyrs common beyond the outer wall, but caniforms and simians more rare to Octavia as well.
+Humans mingled with beastmen of all types, not just the satyrs common beyond the Outer Wall, but caniforms and simians more rare to Octavia as well.
 More confusing were the headpieces; black masks and leather helmets covered the upper faces of many and frequently sported false horns, ears, or other protrusions.
 Humans wore animal masks, animals wore human masks, some wore none, and it all undulated together in a confusing array of morphing features.

 “Ticket?”
 A booming voice demanded, lifting a muscled arm to block Katarina’s entry.
 Overwhelmed and uncomprehending, Kat tore wide eyes from the scene to look at the burly, wolf-masked man, but the shadows of the headpiece kept changing in her eyes and she couldn’t quite focus on it.
 There was an awkward moment when nobody moved, and then it was Fran who jumped in.